 Skate Footprint Comparisons

 The technique for in-line skating is very much more like ice skating, in that you push off on each stroke on a diagonal motion.
 Trying to push off straight forward is going to send you down on your nose, as the wheels will just roll under you, and unlike figure skates for ice, or traditional rink roller skates, there is no toe pick or toe stop to end that forward momentum, or offer a pushing-off surface.
 So, you must learn to use the sides of the wheels to shove off and continue skating, as shown in the photo below.

 As you skate down the path, keep an eye out for litter or debris that can trip you up.
 Particular enemies include Eucalyptus pods, and pencil-sized or larger twigs or sticks.
-These can behave very much like pulling hard only a bicycle's front brakes with no rear brakes; you'll probably take a flying lesson over the handlebars.
+These can behave very much like pulling hard on only a bicycle's front brakes, with no rear brakes; you'll probably take a flying lesson over the handlebars.
 Likewise, if you come up against a larger twig, unless you're very quick on your feet, you're likely to go down.

 Who Can Skate In-Line?

-Pretty much anyone from a kid getting their first pair of skates to a retiree.
+Pretty much anyone from a kid getting their first pair of skates to a retiree can in-line skate.
 All that is needed is a willingness to try, the safety gear, and a good sense of balance.

 For us old fogeys like myself, probably a physical checkup from your doctor is a good starting point.
 But, I first began in-line skating at age 45.
 That's when I was actually in the best shape of my life, and my daughters and I would go out at least a couple of times a week, skating about 9 miles each time on our favorite trail.

-As of this writing, I haven't actually been skating in many years, due to a knee injury that happened back in 2001, but I do miss it so much, I'm tempted to strap on the knee brace and gear and have another go.
+As of this writing, I haven't actually been skating in many years, due to a knee injury that happened back in 2001, (not related to skating), but I do miss it so much, that since I've had a knee replacement, I'm up for trying it again.